Ash0508/Leetcode/README.md

-# LeetCode
+# LeetHub
-LeetCode is a Chrome extension that automatically pushes your code to GitHub when you pass all tests on a LeetCode problem.
+LeetHub is a Chrome extension that automatically pushes your code to GitHub when you pass all tests on a LeetCode problem.
 It is a fork of LeetHub-2.0, which is no longer compatible with LeetCode due to recent updates.

-# Why LeetCode?
+# Why LeetHub?
 LeetCode problems are not easily accessible in one place, and manually pushing code to GitHub from LeetCode can be time-consuming.
-LeetCode automates this process, saving you time and effort by eliminating the need for manual uploads.
+LeetHub automates this process, saving you time and effort by eliminating the need for manual uploads.

 # Supported UI
-LeetCode supports two different LeetCode UIs.
+LeetHub supports two different LeetCode UIs.
 Please note that there are known issues with the "non-dynamic layout."
 For optimal performance, use one of the following:

 # Old layout
 New "dynamic layout"